BAIA Configuration

 Configure attribute fields

-The following input parameters are to be configured per attribute field:
+The following input parameters must be configured per attribute field:

-- Golden products which set the standard of well-enriched products
+- Best practice products: Products that set the standard of well-enriched content

-- Instruction prompt for providing context to the AI feature
+- Instruction prompt: Context and guidance for the AI feature

 Note